 You can avoid certain mistakes by talking to people who have walked this road before.
 This is why it can be extremely helpful to ask for advice from already married couples.

 TIP: Did you just attend a wedding you really enjoyed?
 Chat with that couple!
 They probably have some expert tips and tricks for you.
 Sometimes friends and family are the best sources.

 In the rush to get everything done and on time, you might be tempted to gloss over details when signing contracts with vendors.
-Well, one wedding planning advice, do not gloss over anything no matter how tempting.
+Well, one piece of wedding planning advice, does not gloss over anything no matter how tempting.